loganlennox/hubbot/README.md

 Discord bot that can be used for general server management and other miscellaneous activities.

-## Setup and Configuration
+## Setup and Configuration for Forks
-In order to run the bot yourself, you'll need to write a ``config.json`` file in the project root.
+In order to create your own version of this bot, you'll need to write a ``config.json`` file in the project root.
 This is what a basic ``config.json`` file looks like.

 ```
 {